Rent safe and private dog parks hosted by locals

 How to Train a Barrier Reactive Dog thumbnail

 Most importantly?
-We equip you with practical insights to help your canine friend overcome their barrier frustration-related struggles!
+We equip you with practical insights to help your canine friend overcome their barrier frustration-related struggles.
+Let's get into it!

-Barrier reactivity is a form of frustration-based dog reactivity
+1) Barrier reactivity is usually a form of frustration-based dog reactivity

-Frustration-based dog reactivity usually stems from a dog wanting to interact with something (a person, another dog, a specific object) that they can’t.
+Frustration-based reactivity occurs when a dog wants to interact with something—a person, another dog, maybe even a specific object—but can't.

-This is common in social dogs who regularly visit dog parks or attend daycare.
-They love other pets and get frustrated when they aren’t allowed to greet them!
-That frustration (especially when being shut behind a barrier like in a fenced yard or held back on a leash) can quickly build into a reactive display.
-This is why the behavioral problem is sometimes called barrier aggression — an emotional response of frustration can result in behaviors like growling and barking.
+This behavioral problem is common in social dogs who regularly visit dog parks or attend daycare.
+These pups love other pets.
+It's natural they feel frustrated when they aren’t allowed to say hello!
+That frustration—especially when shut behind a barrier, like in a fenced yard, or held back on a leash—can quickly build into a reactive display.
+The outsized emotional response results in behaviors like growling and barking.

 Barrier reactivity versus leash reactivity: What’s the difference?

-For the purpose of training your reactive dog, barrier reactivity and leash reactivity can be treated pretty interchangeably.
-Many dogs who struggle with barking, lunging, and growling while on leash also have the same issues when behind a fence!
+For the purpose of training your reactive dog, you can treat barrier reactivity and leash reactivity pretty interchangeably.
+Many pets who struggle with barking, lunging, and growling while on leash also have the same issues when behind a fence!

 A German Shepherd dog shows leash reactivity in a grassy field

-• Barking or growling: Dogs may bark or growl when they see other animals, people, or stimuli on the other side of the barrier.
+Dogs may bark or growl when they see triggers like other animals, people, or environmental stimuli.

-• Body language: Pay attention to your dog's body language.
-Raised hackles, a tense body, and a fixed stare can be indicators of a heightened emotional state and stress level.
+Raised hackles, a tense body, and a fixed stare can be indicators of a heightened emotional state.
+Pay attention to your dog's body language to get a feel for their stress levels!

 Lack of socialization

 Dogs that haven't been adequately socialized to different environments, people, and animals may become reactive as a default when faced with unfamiliar stimuli.
-This frustration can be heightened when behind a barrier.
+This frustration can be heightened when behind a barrier!
+Feeling trapped is a sure way to add frustration into the mix.

 Lack of training